-Speech introduces students to the speaking and listening process.
+Grades 10 (ST-050501) Speech introduces students to the speaking and listening process.
 Together they explore the nature and importance of individual perception as well as the many levels of verbal and non-verbal communication.
 They also take a close look at their communication with themselves and with others, both on a one-to-one basis and in-group situations.

-(The culmination of the class will be a unit on speech giving in which each student presents one or more informative speech or demonstration speech or persuasive speech to the class.)
+The culmination of the class will be a unit on speech giving in which each student will give a demonstration speech, an informative speech, and a persuasive speech.
+Will be connected to a semester of Computer Applications.